Bonganibendi/futuresPricing/README.md

 # How to Setup

+- Download the packages imported on all of the script files.
+- Download the many Linux x86_64 .whl version of the python packages for the scraping_script.py.
 - Zip the packages in one file.
 - Create a DynamoDB table corresponding with the data which is being scrapped.
 - Create an IAM role in your AWS Management Console to allow a Lambda function to read and write data from your DynamoDB table.